 Rome is without doubt one of the most popular travel destinations in the world.
 Home to some of the globe’s most historic and emblematic monuments, it comes as no surprise that over 9 million people flock to the Italian capital, year after year, to get a taste of this age-old city steeped in culture and history.
 As a consequence of this worldwide adoration and fascination, Rome happens to be one of Europe’s most expensive cities to visit!
-Backpackers and budget travellers intentionally avoid this town altogether, but little do they know that there is a ton to do here, even with a few euros.
-So if you’re interested in travelling to Rome and experiencing its magnificence without selling a kidney, then read on for we have curated a list of things you can do in Rome on a budget!
+Backpackers and budget travellers intentionally avoid this town altogether, but little do they know that there is a ton to do here, even with just a few Ruros!
+So, if you’re interested in travelling to Rome and experiencing its magnificence without selling a kidney, then read on for we have curated a list of cheap things to do in Rome!

-As mentioned above, Rome is known world over for its extensive collection of ancient buildings and monuments, like the Colosseum, St. Peter's Basilica, Roman Forum etc. The Pantheon is one as well, but for a reason not owing to its beauty, it remains somewhat lesser-known.
-This works in your favor as entry to this mesmerizing attraction is completely free!
-Once a Roman Temple (now a church), the Pantheon is one of Italy’s most breathtaking and spectacular sights, and holds the proud title of being Rome’s most well-preserved ancient building, partly because it has always been in use since its inception.
+Once a Roman Temple (now a church), the Pantheon is one of Italy’s most spectacular sights, and is one of Rome’s most well-preserved ancient buildings.
 The most notable feature of this structure is its daunting dome with the famous hole or oculus.
 An engineering and architectural marvel, the dome is a 142 ft. wide, making it the largest unsupported dome in the world (till today).
-An absolute thing of beauty, the Pantheon is a must-see on your next trip to Rome.
+An absolute thing of beauty, the entry to the Pantheon is free!

-A trip to Rome is truly incomplete without paying a visit to the famous Trevi Fountain.
-Perhaps one of the most cliched things to do is to throw a coin into the fountain, but hey - it’s fun and more importantly free (unless you count the coin of course).
+Perhaps one of the most cliched things to do is to throw a coin into the Trevi fountain, but hey - it’s fun and more importantly free (unless you count the coin of course).
 Legend has it that if you throw a coin into the fountain with your back facing the fountain, and with your right hand over your left shoulder, you are ensured a return to Rome.
 Pretty good for just a coin right?

-Another amazing sight to see is the esteemed Spanish Steps, between Piazza di Spagna and Piazza Trinità dei Monti.
+Another unmissable landmark in Rome are the Spanish Steps, between Piazza di Spagna and Piazza Trinità dei Monti.
 Built in 1723-25 by Francesco de Sanctis, the 174 steps were designed to connect the Spanish Embassy and the Trinità dei Monti church.
 By climbing up the steps, you get a chance to enjoy a wonderful view of Rome from the top.

 Rome is a haven for art and history lovers, and the Vatican Museums celebrates exactly this.
 With over 70,000 works across 54 galleries, the Vatican Museum has much to see and admire.
 The museum houses a number of famous frescoes, mosaics, sculptures and paintings, including the likes of Raphael’s ‘School of Athens’, Michelangelo’s ‘The Last Judgement’, Da Vinci’s ‘St. Jerome’ and many, many others.
 If beauty and art is what you crave, this museum will satiate -all your senses beyond belief.
 Although it costs about 17 Euros to visit the museum, on the last Sunday of every month, entry is completely free for everyone!
 Make sure you plan your time accordingly so that you can take advantage of this and walk through one of the greatest museums in the world for free.